Due to the COVID-19 pandemic, many Americans are facing sudden and unexpected unemployment.

 Setting an ambitious exercise goal can also work in your favor when it comes to your job search.
 For example, many people put a short list of their hobbies on their resume, and some interviewers also ask about hobbies to get to know the applicant better.
 Being able to say, “I just finished my first marathon,” or “I’m taking jujitsu,” demonstrates self-discipline and focus.

 It’s tempting to have the television on all day, especially during the current pandemic.
-And there’s no doubt it’s essential you stay informed of such a rapidly changing situation.
+And there’s no doubt it’s essential for you to stay informed of such a rapidly changing situation.
 However, the endless cycle of distressing news can affect your mood and even lead to depression.

 J.T.
 O’Donnell, founder and CEO of career management site Work It Daily, tells the Society for Human Resource Management it’s smart to limit your news consumption during the pandemic.
 When you do need to watch, do so when you’re feeling most positive.